krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 **Ending point**: `GitRepository` resource managed by Azure DevOps Provider KOG.
 Note: the external resource (`GitRepository` on Azure DevOps) will be the same.

-Note that the `GitRepository` resource is a non-namespaced resource in the Azure DevOps Provider "classic", while it is a namespaced resource in the Azure DevOps Provider KOG (you can check this by running the following command):
+Note that the `GitRepository` resource is a non-namespaced resource in the context of Azure DevOps Provider "classic", while it is a namespaced resource in the context of Azure DevOps Provider KOG (you can check this by running the following command):
 ```sh
 kubectl api-resources | awk 'NR==1 || /git/'
 ```